Long-term Causal Inference Under Persistent Confounding via Data Combination: Related Literature

-Following \cite{athey2019surrogate}, some recent literature also combine experimental and observational data, and rely on the statistical surrogate criterion, either to estimate cumulative treatment effects in dynamic settings \citep{battocchi2021estimating} or learn long-term optimal treatment policies \citep{yang2020targeting,cai2021gear}. \cite{chen2021semiparametric} derive the efficiency lower bound for average long-term treatment effect in settings of \cite{athey2019surrogate} and \cite{athey2020combining}. \cite{singh2021finite,singh2022generalized} further develop debiased long-term treatment effect estimators based on machine learning nuisance estimation.
+Following \cite{athey2019surrogate}, some recent literature also combine experimental and observational data, and rely on the statistical surrogate criterion, either to estimate cumulative treatment effects in dynamic settings \citep{battocchi2021estimating} or learn long-term optimal treatment policies \citep{yang2020targeting,cai2021gear}. \cite{chen2021semiparametric} derive the efficiency lower bound for average long-term treatment effect in settings of \cite{athey2019surrogate,athey2020combining}. \cite{singh2021finite,singh2022generalized} further develop debiased long-term treatment effect estimators based on machine learning nuisance estimation.
 In contrast, \cite{kallus2020role,cai2021coda} combine two datasets that both satisfy unconfoundedness.
-Still, all of these literature rule out persistent confounding, which is the main problem tackled in this paper.
+Still, all of these works rule out persistent confounding, which is the main problem tackled in this paper.

-A concurrent and independent work by \cite{ghassami2022combining} uses alternative conditions or additional variables to alleviate latent confounding in long-term causal inference.
-They focus on causal effect identification rather than estimation and propose two identification approaches.
-The first is based on an equi-confounding assumption analogous to the parallel-trend assumption in difference-in-differences methods \citep{CardKrueger1994}.
-The second requires auxiliary proxy variables satisfying certain generic conditions (in addition to the short-term outcomes) and is closest to our approach in \Cref{sec: identify-OBF,sec: identify-SBF,sec: covariate-adaptive-identify}.
-Our work specifically leverages the special sequential structure of multiple short-term outcomes, and shows how such short-term outcomes can proxy the confounders.
-This obviates the need to search for external proxy variables and allows us to understand the different types of confounders and which need to be controlled (see \cref{sec: partial}).
-Importantly, we also develop estimation methods.
-In particular, we develop a doubly robust identification strategy in \Cref{sec: identify-DR}, which leads to the best-performing estimator in our numerical experiments.
-We further extend this doubly robust strategy to a setting with covariate shift in \Cref{sec: extension}.
-We offer additional discussion and comprison below \Cref{corollary: covariate-exp} in \Cref{sec: covariate-adaptive-identify}.
+{A concurrent and independent work by \cite{ghassami2022combining} uses alternative conditions or additional variables to alleviate latent confounding in long-term causal inference.
+They propose three different identification strategies, and their proximal data fusion strategy is closely related to our approach in \Cref{sec: identify-OBF,sec: identify-SBF,sec: covariate-adaptive-identify}.
+Their approach requires auxiliary proxy variables satisfying certain generic conditions (in addition to the short-term outcomes).
+In contrast, our work specifically leverages the special sequential structure of multiple short-term outcomes and shows how such short-term outcomes can proxy the confounders. {This provides us with the necessary proxy variables for identification} and allows us to understand the different types of confounders and which need to be controlled (see \cref{sec: partial}).
+Importantly, we develop both estimation {and inference} methods with theoretical guarantees and validate them in a concret case study.
+Moreover, we provide an alternative control function identification strategy in \Cref{sec: control-fun} and study how the short-term outcomes may help weaken a widely assumed external validity condition in \Cref{sec: ext-validity}.
+These results have no analogues in \cite{ghassami2022combining}.}